Hits

 Which MLB player props does Posterior cover?

-Why would a prop be excluded?
+Why would a prop be excluded from the board?

-Is the model record public?
+Is the model's prop record public?

 Posterior is baseball data, not a sportsbook.
 The public receipt lives at /data, the methodology lives at /methodology, and today's board starts at /today.